 - B. animalis subsp. lactis is also clinically proven to reduce the production of pro-inflammatory substances

 The diversity of microflora in the gut not only affects gastrointestinal health but also immune function, our resistance to pathogenic infection, and the adverse effects of stress on digestive health.

 When antibiotics, stress, and dietary and lifestyle factors adversely affect the populations of good bacteria in our gut, we are placed at increased risk of infectious and noninfectious diseases, including methicillin-resistant Staphylococcus aureus,Candida albicans, and Clostridium difficile.
 These pathogens can cause increased inflammation and tissue damage throughout the body, distressing gastrointestinal symptoms such as severe diarrhea, and other systemic effects such as compromised immune system function.

-Bifidobacteria and Lactobacilli work together to maintain an effective intestinal barrier against pathogens; to reduce the production of pro-inflammatory substances; and to stimulate phagocytes, dendritic cells, and other immune system cells to destroy foreign organisms and cancerous cells.
+Bifidobacteria and Lactobacilli work together to maintain an effective intestinal barrier against pathogens; to reduce the production of pro-inflammatory substances; and to stimulate phagocytes, dendritic cells, and other immune system cells to destroy foreign organisms and unwanted prolific cell growth.
 These probiotics help maintain conditions in the gut that are unfavourable for pathogenic infection, helping the body to eliminate undesirable microorganisms, particularly after antibiotic use.
 Many health care practitioners recommend the use of probiotics alongside antibiotics to restore gastrointestinal health and enhance immune function.

 |Each capsule contains:|